 - Ventilate all rooms daily: You must leave permanent ventilation in each room.
 It is essential to always keep a window or a door open in the heated rooms, even if it is cold.

 - Do not smoke and keep smoke-free environments.
 Tobacco use affects the respiratory tract.
 In addition, exposure to tobacco smoke is associated with respiratory complications because it contains heavy metals and carcinogenic substances.

 - You must have prevention and care especially in pregnant women, the elderly, babies, and children.
 It is important to be alert to the first symptoms of a respiratory infection to treat them early and prevent them from getting worse.

 - Do not self-medicate.
 The consumption of remedies without a prescription can cause intoxication and hide the symptoms of the disease, hindering a correct diagnosis and worsening the clinical picture.

 - Be careful with your lips.
-The cold tends to dry and crack the skin of our lips, and it many of us have the habit of wetting them with our own spit.
-It is a bad habit that we should stop doing during the winter, since with the saliva we damage the thin protective layer that our lips produce naturally.
-It is advisable that during the low temperature season we use lip balms or balsams, with this we assure our lips the necessary protection and hydration.
+The cold tends to dry and crack the skin of our lips, and many of us have the habit of wetting them with our own spit.
+It is a bad habit that we should stop doing during the winter since with the saliva we damage the thin protective layer that our lips produce naturally.
+It is advisable that during the low-temperature season we use lip balms or balsams, with this, we assure our lips the necessary protection and hydration.